Baby Driver (2017) Movie Review | by The Epiphany Duplet

 When Edgar Wright wanted Ansel Elgort to be more stern in a shot he used the code words: “Man Driver!”
 He taught him the “Kubrick look” by showing Ansel a picture on his phone of Malcolm McDowell in character in A Clockwork Orange (1971).

 Worried he would lose communications link with his actors or cameras, Edgar Wright had himself strapped to the shooting car, rather than being in a follow car.
 Jon Hamm joked that he had to perform while looking at a “sunburnt muppet” flopping about – referring to Edgar.
+Edgar Wright revealed that there was little to no CGI or green screen used to film the car chase sequences.
+The driving is all practically done.

 In keeping with the musical theme of the film, singers and musicians make appearances throughout.
 In the restaurant scene, Kevin Spacey’s character is seen talking to Big Boi (of Outkast) and Killer Mike (of Run the Jewels), both Atlanta-based rappers.
 Blues rock singer Jon Spencer, whose song “Bellbottoms” is used in the first robbery, plays a jail guard.
 Flea of the Red Hot Chili Peppers and Academy Award-winning songwriter Paul Williams appear in small roles.
 Jamie Foxx plays a major role.